bioinfostudio/metagenomics-tax/markdowns/05_filter_low_qual_reads.md

    --o-filtered-sequences reads_qza/reads_trimmed_joined_filt.qza
 ```

-It is a good idea at this point just to verify that there haven't been any substantial losses of reads, before going through the whole ASV process, at either the joining or quality-filtering steps above:
+It is a good idea at this point just to verify that there haven't been any substantial losses of reads, before going through the whole ASV process, at either the joining or quality-filtering steps:

 ```bash
 qiime demux summarize \